Circulator Placement

 Automatic Air Vent Information

-Automatic air vents were introduced mid to late 1950s.
-This was a good idea and a bad idea at the same time.
-The good idea was they were required when they introduced the bladder style expansion tanks, and a bad idea when installed on non-diaphragm ceiling mounted steel expansion tanks.
-You will hear automatic air vents called hy-vents, barrel vents, can vents and maybe some others names I haven't heard of.
+Automatic air vents were introduced in the mid to late 1950s.
+This was both a good and a bad idea.
+The idea was initially good when they were required for the introduction of bladder-style expansion tanks, but it became a bad idea when installed on non-diaphragm ceiling-mounted steel expansion tanks.
+You will hear automatic air vents called hy-vents, barrel vents, can vents, and possibly other names I'm not familiar with.
 I will call them auto vents for short.

-Today with the use of better air separators and one-piece circulators that can add a little more pressure to the system fill pressure auto vents anywhere in the system are not really required, fact they can be detrimental.
-If a vent can automatically vent air, they can automatically suck air in under other conditions.
-Let's assume, they feel pressure on the system is 12 PSI and the circulator is on the return side pumping toward the expansion tank connection and when the circulator starts it can drop the pressure low enough for the high vent to draw air in.
-After the circulator stops the air that got drawn in can be vented back out, but some of the year has mixed with the water and gone back down to the boiler.
+Today, with the use of better air separators and one-piece circulators that can add a little more pressure to the system, fill pressure auto vents anywhere in the system are not required; in fact, they can be detrimental.
+If a vent can automatically vent air, it can automatically suck air in under other conditions.
+Let's assume they feel pressure on the system is 12 PSI, and the circulator is on the return side, pumping toward the expansion tank connection.
+When the circulator starts, it can drop the pressure low enough for the high vent to draw air in.
+After the circulator stops, the air that was drawn in can be vented back out, but some of the year has mixed with the water and returned to the boiler.